Miharu Castle

 Miharu Castle (三春城, Miharu-jō) is a hilltop-style Japanese castle located in the town of Miharu, Tamura District, Fukushima Prefecture, in the southern Tōhoku region of Japan.
 It is also called Maizuru Castle (舞鶴城).
 Built in 1543, the castle and its surrounding land are maintained by the government of Japan as a public park.
 Constructed during the Sengoku period, the castle was occupied by a succession of daimyō of Miharu Domain under the Edo period Tokugawa shogunate.
 Today, the site is a public park, renowned for its sakura.

 Background

 Miharu Castle is located on the 407-meter Shiroyama hill in the Abukuma Mountains, near the center of present-day Fukushima Prefecture.
-It commands a crossing point of the north-south route connecting Shirakawa with Kōriyama and the east-west route between Aizu-Wakamatsu and the Sōma territories on the eastern coast.
-The fortifications are situated on an L-shaped plateau, approxamated 80 meters up the hillside.
+It commands a crossing point of the north–south route connecting Shirakawa with Kōriyama and the east–west route between Aizu-Wakamatsu and the Sōma territories on the eastern coast.
+The fortifications are situated on an L-shaped plateau, approximated 80 meters up the hillside.
 The upper enclosure housed the lord's residence, while the lower enclosure contained a three-story donjon.
 A ridge extends along the lower half of the hill, with secondary enclosures surrounding it on all sides.
 The castle area was compact.